kamskanagi/HTML-and-CSS-Responsive-Website/README.md

 # HTML-and-CSS-Responsive-Website

-This is a simple Responsive Website Design Using HTML CSS & JavaScript
+This is a simple single page Responsive Website Design Using HTML CSS & JavaScript